 After a day of shopping, discover the gem-filled dining scene of Powhatan.
 The Cafe at Maidens is famous for its delicious sandwiches, while The Mill at Fine Creek offers a fine dining option.
 Other local favorites include home-cooked delights at County Seat Restaurant and the authentic offerings at Italian Delight as well as a local family favorite, Four Seasons in the heart of The Village.
 Chain restaurants and fast food establishments are sprinkled throughout the county for convenience, as well.

 The Youth of Powhatan

 School-aged children of Powhatan are served by both public and private school options.
-Flat Rock, Powhatan and Pocahontas Elementary Schools; Pocahontas and Powhatan Junior High Schools and Powhatan High School are the public school offerings for the region.
+Flat Rock, Powhatan and Pocahontas Elementary Schools; Powhatan Junior Middle School and Powhatan High School are the public school offerings for the region.
 Those that prefer a private school experience have the option of a Pre-K through grade 12 education at Blessed Sacrament Huguenot Catholic School.